 The Linux Mint Project starts in 2006

-In 2006, a group of computer programmers, led by Clem Lefebvre, split off from Ubuntu and began the Linux Mint project.
+In 2006, a group of programmers, led by Clem Lefebvre, split off from Ubuntu and began the Linux Mint project.
 The Mint interface and file structure are much more like the Windows interface and file structure.
-This was a huge improvement over Ubuntu – but nowhere near as mature as Windows XP, which had a 10 year lead over Linux Mint.
+This was a huge improvement over Ubuntu – but nowhere near as mature as Windows XP, which had a 10-year lead over Linux Mint.
 Just as Rome was not built in a day, it took several years for the Linux Mint team to create a stable reliable product.
 Development, appearance and user friendliness accelerated in 2009 with the introduction of the Ubuntu Software Manager.
 This new tool, used by both Ubuntu and Mint, would eventually put open source operating systems ahead of commercial operating systems which lack this feature.
-Thanks to a very large community of supporters, Mint was able to close the gap with Windows by 2010.
-Their latest version, Linux Mint 18 Cinnamon, introduced in 2016 and featuring Libre Office 5, is in many ways substantially better than Windows 7.
-We will review these benefits in the section on Linux Mint.
-But even ignoring the fact that Mint is free, it is better than Windows – and can work with either Windows based programs – or with thousands of free open source programs, such as Libre Office, which easily converts Microsoft Office documents.
+Their latest version, Linux Mint 18 Cinnamon, featuring Libre Office 5, is in many ways substantially better than Windows 10.
+We will review these benefits in the next section on Linux Mint.
+Even ignoring the fact that Mint is free, it is better than Windows – and can work with either Windows based programs – or with thousands of free open source programs, such as Libre Office, which easily converts Microsoft Office documents.